I used to be a very selfish person. I’m still selfish.

 Because I’m also a practitioner of myofascial release, which is a soft tissue mobilization technique (AKA a very painful massage similar to rolfing), I knew that in exercising as much as I wanted to exercise, I also needed to be also doing tons of myofascial release work (AKA stuff like foam rolling) to counteract all my Yang activities.

-Yin yoga is also a great counterbalance to all these active styles of working out.
-I love Yin.
+Yin yoga is also a great counterbalance to

 Falling Short Of Time?